aamc.org does not support this web browser.

 10. How long will the data be stored?
 The AAMC will store the data indefinitely or as long as the data are useful.

 11. Is our UME or GME training program going to be compared to other programs on the basis of these data?
-These data will be used only for continuous quality improvement of the curriculum and will not be used for “ranking” UME or GME programs based on the program-director assessed readiness of the residents in the program.
+These data will be used only for continuous quality improvement of the curriculum or for research and will not be used for “ranking” UME or GME programs based on the program-director assessed readiness of the residents in the program.

 12. Is there a fee to participate?
 No.

-14. As a program director, I will want to get consent from my residents first before I complete any surveys about them.
+14. As a program director, I want to get consent from my residents first before I complete any surveys about them.
 Will the AAMC please provide a form for me to do so?
-See #4 above for related information.
+See #5 above for related information.
 The AAMC is not providing a standardized form.
 Please consult with your legal and human resources advisors about what permission is appropriate.

-18. We use our survey data for research purposes.
-What steps will we have to take to get permission from the AAMC to use the RRS data for our research studies?
+18. We would like to use our survey data for research purposes.
+How can we use our own RRS data for research?
 The pilot participation agreements from 2020-2021 and 2021-2022 do not permit the use of data for research purposes.
-However, starting with the recurring agreement in 2022-2023, data from the survey may be used for research purposes if: (i) the research is conducted in an ethical manner consistent with an institution’s own research policies, requirements or guidance of any applicable institutional review board, and general principles for the ethical conduct of research, and (ii) any resulting publications or presentations do not identify, either explicitly or passively, any individual graduates or programs.
+However, starting with the recurring agreement in 2022-2023, data from the survey may be used for research purposes if: “(i) the research is conducted in an ethical manner consistent with an institution’s own research policies, requirements or guidance of any applicable institutional review board, and general principles for the ethical conduct of research, and (ii) any resulting publications or presentations do not identify, either explicitly or passively, any individual graduates or programs.”
+Additionally, per the participation agreement, institutions: “will not share the Survey Data with any third party, including but not limited to the resident(s) about whom the Survey Data relate or other medical schools, except that Institution may share aggregate data derived from the Survey Data with accrediting bodies for continuous quality improvement purposes.”
+If you have any questions about permitted uses, or if you have interest in working with the AAMC to request data for research purposes, please contact residentreadiness@aamc.org.

-20. How will the AAMC assure medical schools that these RRS data will not be used for comparative or ranking purposes?
+19. How will the AAMC assure medical schools that these RRS data will not be used for comparative or ranking purposes?
 The AAMC will not provide resident, school, or program identified data to accrediting bodies, and it will not publish any resident, school, or program identified data.

-21. Can I request specific items be included on the Resident Readiness Survey?
+20. Can I request specific items be included on the Resident Readiness Survey?
 The RRS does not allow for customization by school.
 Survey items have been designed and reviewed by hundreds of stakeholders.
-Each year the survey instrument will be made available publicly on the RRS website.
+Each year, the survey instrument will be made available publicly on the RRS website.

-22. Who should I contact if I have additional questions?
+21. Who should I contact if I have additional questions?
 Additional questions about the program should be directed to ResidentReadiness@aamc.org.

-23. Which medical schools participated in the program in 2023-2024?
+22. Which medical schools participated in the program in 2025-2026?

 A. T. Still University Kirksville College of Osteopathic Medicine